 What’s interesting is where she highlights the idea that technology offers a way to connect while taking away the anxiety and fear of vulnerability that is present in most human connections.
 I would argue that it’s for this reason that many people grow to become self-confident and happy.

 As much as it is a scapegoat to our own fears.
 It’s in no way an aid to our personal development as human beings.
 Almost all of our character development stems from rejection and in learning from our mistakes and ultimately, discovering ourselves along the way.

 What’s the solution?

-I firmly believe that the easiest way to get over this, is to simply turn off your mobile phone, your computer or any device you currently have active and to simply go out into the real world and look around you.
+I firmly believe that the easiest way to get over this is to simply turn off your mobile phone, your computer or any device you currently have active and to simply go out into the real world and look around you.
 You will quickly realize just how vast and abundant our world really is and that making connections with new people is as simple as walking up to that person and saying “hello”.

-There’s nothing more exciting, challenging and yet satisfying than to talk to new people for the first time and not knowing how that interaction will turn out.
+There’s nothing more exciting, challenging and yet satisfying than talking to new people for the first time and not knowing how that interaction will turn out.
 It may be good, it may be bad.
 But the feeling you get and the potential for growth can never be acquired over the internet with a mobile phone.

-I was once told that sometimes, the best way to move forward is to take a step backward.
+I was once told that sometimes, the best way to move forward is to take a step backwards.
 I’ve never been able to use that analogy until now as it seems like a perfect fit…